-Allegations against a teacher who is no longer teaching and/or allegations of historical abuse should be reported to the DSL who will take them forward in accordance with the guidance contained in KCSiE 2018.
+Allegations against a teacher who is no longer teaching and/or allegations of historical abuse should be reported to the DSL who will take them forward in accordance with the guidance contained in KCSiE 2021.

 Record keeping: Details of an allegation will be recorded on the employee's file and retained at least until the employee retires or ceases to work in any capacity for a period of 10 years from the date of the allegation, if this is longer.
 Allegations proven to be false, unsubstantiated or malicious will not be referred to in any employer reference.
-Allegations found to be malicious will be removed from personnel records.
+Allegations found to be malicious will be removed from personnel records unless the individual gives their consent for retention of the information.